-The Solvency II regulations stipulate that future premiums should be included in the calculation of the technical provisions if these are considered to be part of an existing liability; i.e. that the insurance company is exposed to the risk associated with their future premiums.
+Under Solvency II, future premiums are included in the calculation of the technical provisions if these are considered to be part of an existing liability; i.e. that the insurance company is exposed to the risk associated with their future premiums.
 In cases where premiums are within the contract boundary, premium developments are modelled based on historical premium payment patterns.

-Future premiums shall not be included in cases where Storebrand can unilaterally terminate the contract, or the contract can be repriced to reflect current risk evaluations.
+Future premiums are not included in cases where Storebrand can unilaterally terminate the contract, or the contract can be re-priced to reflect current risk evaluations.
 In this perspective, the majority of Storebrand's future premiums fall beyond the contract boundary, and are not included in the model.
-Exceptions:
+The exceptions are:

 - · The first-year premium for risk products. - Premiums for traditional, individual pensions where the customer is allowed to pay future premiums, and Storebrand Livsforsikring may not re-price or terminate the contract.
-The total annual premium for this segment is approx. NOK 300 million at the start of the projection.
-The annual premiums from these contracts are in rapid decline, as the portfolio is largely closed for new sales, and many contracts are reaching the payout phase. - Premiums paid in by companies for occupational pension contracts to cover costs on existing reserves.
+The annual premiums from these contracts are in rapid decline, as the portfolio is largely closed for new sales, and many contracts are reaching the payout phase. - Premiums for occupational pension contracts to cover costs on existing reserves.
 Companies are required by Norwegian law to cover all expenses linked to occupational pension schemes, so that the existing reserve cannot be used to cover expenses.
 For defined benefit pension contracts, a margin for the cost of the interest rate guarantee, risk and administration is included.
 For defined contribution pensions, management and administration fees are included.